hack-tom/cicd-testing/README.md

 My next step is to add in some post-run tests to make sure that the flask app is actually functioning as expected, and from there I'll deploy to my gke cluster.
 After that, I'll improve the pre-build tests for the application, perhaps add in some more functionality, and then go from there.

-*Update again* So, it's my current understanding that you can't publish and run directly to gke clusters via .gitlab-ci.yml functions, and you actually have to do the following:
+*Update 2* So, it's my current understanding that you can't publish and run directly to gke clusters via .gitlab-ci.yml functions, and you actually have to do the following:
 1) Pre-build the docker container
 2) Upload it to gcr, the google container registry
 3) From the google cloud platform, establish a function to pull that container to the gke cluster
 4) Run the container on the cluster
 *EDIT* Turns out you can work around the assumption by using [this thing called gke-deploy](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-gke) which seems to explain how to do this from build from the safety of your own repo config files.
-*New Edit* I've followed [this docmentaton on mirroring to google's cloud source repository](https://cloud.google.com/solutions/mirroring-gitlab-repositories-to-cloud-source-repositories) to make the deploying easier.
+*EDIT 2* I've followed [this docmentaton on mirroring to google's cloud source repository](https://cloud.google.com/solutions/mirroring-gitlab-repositories-to-cloud-source-repositories) to make the deploying easier.